Eugene W. Hickok

-Eugene W. Hickok (born 1951, Denver, Colorado) is a former United States Deputy Secretary of Education, serving from 2003-2005 under President George W. Bush, and a former Secretary of the Pennsylvania Department of Education, serving from 1995-2001 under Pennsylvania Governor Tom Ridge.
+Eugene W. Hickok (born 1951, Denver, Colorado) is a former United States Deputy Secretary of Education, serving from 2003 to 2005 under President George W. Bush, and a former Secretary of the Pennsylvania Department of Education, serving from 1995 to 2001 under Pennsylvania Governor Tom Ridge.
 He is an adjunct professor at the University of Richmond.

 Education

 Hickok is a 1972 graduate of Hampden–Sydney College.
 He also received a Master of Public Administration and Ph.D. from the University of Virginia.

 Career

 Early career

-For over 15 years, Hickok worked at Dickinson College where he held various roles as professor of political science, director of the college’s Clarke Center for the Interdisciplinary Study of Contemporary Issues, and an adjunct professor at the Dickinson School of Law.
+For over 15 years, Hickok worked at Dickinson College where he held various roles as professor of political science, director of the college's Clarke Center for the Interdisciplinary Study of Contemporary Issues, and an adjunct professor at the Dickinson School of Law.

 He also worked as an associate director of the political science department at Mississippi State University, and the director of financial aid for Hampden–Sydney College.

-From 1986-1987, he served as a special assistant in the Office of Legal Counsel at the United States Department of Justice.
+From 1986 to 1987, he served as a special assistant in the Office of Legal Counsel at the United States Department of Justice.

-From 1990-1991, he served as a resident adjunct scholar at The Heritage Foundation.
+From 1990 to 1991, he served as a resident adjunct scholar at The Heritage Foundation.